 Although it likely goes without saying, planning, executing and optimizing SEO campaigns has unavoidable costs attached to it.
 From content auditing to digesting analytics reports to manually scrubbing through your webpages cleaning up errors, a good SEO team will need to spend many hours on your website(s) before they’re completely up to snuff.
 Low quality SEO providers will skip this step and head straight to link building, which is a sure sign that they’re going to cause you problems later.

 Less Expensive Providers are Less Likely to be Certified

 When it comes to inbound marketing and SEO, having a certified professional designing and leading your campaigns is critical.
 For example, any professional working with top quality marketing automation software like HubSpot must go through a rigorous training program prior to being bestowed with an “Inbound Certified” seal-of-approval.
 Only through these certifications can SEO professionals gain the knowledge and acumen necessary to run your campaigns properly.

 Fly-By-Night SEO Providers Know They Can’t Charge Higher Rates

 Poor quality SEOs know that once their clients start to figure out what’s going on – or once Google penalizes them – the jig is up and their retainers will be cancelled.
 For this reason, they will generally try to lowball pricing or discount the first few months in order to get any amount of cash possible out of a client before the damage is done and they have to move on.
 Be sure to ask for references or provable examples of reputable websites they’re currently working with.

-Todd and the rest of the professional team here at Riverbed Marketing are experienced veterans of the SEO world.
+Todd and the rest of the B2B digital marketing team here at Riverbed Marketing are experienced veterans of the SEO world.
 We’re not here to sell you spam or other services that will get your web properties penalized or deindexed from search engines like Google.
 For more information and to discuss your inbound marketing goals, contact us today and we’ll be happy to assist.